OmalleyTomas98/graphTheoryProject/README.md

  +++ Features +++
 	-command line interface menu
 	-Build a NFA to check a Regular Expression
-	-Output whether a match or a fail
+	-Output whether a match or a mismatch
 ----------------------------
 Program Packaging break down
 ----------------------------
 ----------------------------
 Project Build

-	-Parse the regular expression from infix to postfix notation.
+	-(i)Parse the regular expression from infix to postfix notation.
-	-Build a series of small NFA’s for parts of the regular expression.
+	-(ii)Build a series of small NFA’s for parts of the regular expression.
-	-Use the smaller NFA’s to create the overall NFA -Implement the matching algorithm using the NFA.
+	-(iii)Use the smaller NFA’s to create the overall NFA -(iv)Implement the matching algorithm using the NFA.

 Contents found in g00361128 Python Github Repository